 I’m a PhD student at King Abdullah University of Science and Technology (KAUST) in Saudi Arabia, currently focused on the development of novel computer vision techniques for video understanding.
 I’m part of the multicultural and diverse Image and Video Understanding Lab (IVUL) advised by Bernard Ghanem.
-I received my MSc degree in Computer Science in KAUST under Bernard Ghanem, and my undergraduate degree in both Computer Science and Mathematics from Cornell University in 2016.
+I received my MSc degree in Computer Science in KAUST under Bernard Ghanem, and my undergraduate degree in both Computer Science and Mathematics from Cornell University.
 My main research interests are in video understanding and human activity detection.
 In general, I’m interested in computer vision and machine learning.

 MSc in Computer Science, 2018

 King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia

 BA with Double Major in Computer Science and Mathematics, 2016

 FPEAnalysis software system automates floating-point error analysis of scientific computing code using the “1+ δ” error model.
 FPEAnalysis analyzes a piece of code, automatically reports any numerically unstable subexpressions, and gives insights for resolving these instabilities.

 Gates App is a software-defined networking controller for the 28-switch network of Gates Hall, home of Cornell’s computer science department.
 Gates App employs the Frenetic Project libraries to perform Ethernet routing and host discovery for a dynamically changing network.

 ParEx is an efficient shared-memory parallel implementation of explicit extrapolation methods for solving initial-value ordinary differential equations.
 Using a novel optimal load-balancing algorithm with adaptive step size and order control, ParEx outperforms state-of-the-art solvers on a range of test problems where the derivative evaluation is moderately expensive.